alextroup/contributions-graph/README.md

-# contribution-graph
+# Flask contribution-graph

-This is a clone of the Contributions chart from the GitHub user page, written in Python.
+This is a Flask version (Python 3) clone of the Contributions chart from the GitHub user page, written in Python.

 This is what it looks like with the default settings: